DuskSystems/wayfind/README.md

 ### Router Display

-Routers can print their routes as an tree diagram.
+Routers can print their routes.

-- `[*]` denotes nodes within the tree that can be matched against.

 Currenty, this doesn't handle split multi-byte characters well.